-The fast-paced business environment of today requires that BAs save time, enhance effectiveness, and become more creative in their thinking.
-Mind maps are useful in organising thoughts in an easy and efficient way.
+The fast-paced business environment of today also requires that BAs save time, enhance their effectiveness, and become more creative in their thinking.
+Mind maps are useful in organising thoughts in a visual and efficient way.
 An example of its use is in preparing and delivering presentations.
-It is important to note that the mind map is not a deliverable of the business analyst but is instead, used in the process of understanding the business in order to provide comprehensive recommendations.
+It is important to note that the mind map is not a deliverable of the business analyst but is instead, used in the process of understanding the business in order to proffer comprehensive business solutions.

-Mind maps use images, colours, relationships and text to connect thoughts and ideas in a non-linear form.
+Mind maps may be used to display the connection between images, colours, texts, thoughts and ideas in a non-linear form.
 Keywords may be used on connections to explain the relationship between parts.
-It can be drawn manually on paper or using online software like Lucid chart, bubbl.us, etc to summarise complex thoughts and ideas.
+It can be drawn manually on paper or by using online software like Lucid chart, bubbl.us, etc to summarise complex thoughts and ideas.

 Creating a mind map requires carrying out the following steps:

 Establish the dominant idea and include it in the mind map

 Depending on the requirements of the project, the BA should first identify the dominant idea for further exploration and investigation.
 This idea is placed at the center of the map.

-Classify the main areas that influence the problem
+Classify the factors that influence the main idea/problem

-After establishing the dominant idea in the mind map, the business analyst should include additional ideas behind the dominant idea.
-At this stage, the BA may for instance, employ different categories of problem description.
-These categories aid in structuring ideas.
+After establishing the dominant idea on the mind map, the business analyst should include additional ideas behind the dominant idea.
+At this stage, the BA may for instance, employ different categories of problem or idea description.
+These categories aid structuring.

 The diagram below depicts a mind map: